3 Producing microlearning delivery

 Pre-recording content delivery: lectures, presentations

-Purposeful experimentation, with trial and error, is a good way to fast track your search for a natural, relaxed tone that feels authentic to you, you will know when you find it by listening to playbacks.
-Indeed, it is important listen to recordings one minute in, to see if you are satisfied with the way you are sounding, and also as a check for any technical glitches e.g. making sure the microphone is correctly.
-It is a valuable time saving tip, it avoids frustrations of having to delete and re-record sizable recordings.
+Do not become too disheartened if you encounter hurdles when you are starting with voice recording.
+There are ways to manage it.
+Vocal aesthetics are important for attracting and sustaining interest.
+Trial and error experimentation is a good way to fast track your search for a natural, relaxed tone - and one that feels authentic to you.
+You will know when you find it by listening to your playbacks.
+It is important listen to recordings one minute in, to see if you are satisfied with the way you are sounding.
+It is also important as a check for any technical glitches e.g. making sure the microphone is working correctly.
+This is a important time saving step, it avoids having to delete and re-record after your recording becomes sizable.

 My early experience with recording